Chapter 13 Formatting in Excel

 Formatting Numbers

-In Excel, the user can format numbers in a variety of ways including currency, date, time, decimals, and percentages (Table 1).
+In Excel, the user can format numbers in a variety of ways, including currency, date, time, decimals, and percentages (see Table 1 below).
 The commands in the Number group in the Home tab can be used to apply number formatting to a cell or cell range (Figure 3A).

 Additional formatting options are available by clicking the down arrow to the right of the Number Format box.
 When this is done, a dropdown menu with additional formatting options appears (Figure 3B).
 Several formatting commands are available below the Number Format box, including accounting number format, percent and comma styles, and increase and decrease decimals.